 Tom Witney firstname.lastname@example.org

-My project aims to examine the experiences of gay/bisexual men in serodiscordant relationships (where one partner is HIV positive and the other HIV negative) in an era in which antiretroviral treatments for HIV have been shown to substantially mitigate the risk of sexual HIV transmission.
-It will use phenomenological analysis of data gathered through mixed qualitative methods to investigate participants’ experiences of serodiscordancy and the practices they use to sustain their relationship.
-In adopting this approach, I aim to use biomedicalisation theory to provide a social scientific account of how a biomedical advance influences – and in turn is influenced by – an individual’s lived experience.
+My project examined the experiences of gay/bisexual men in serodiscordant relationships (where one partner is HIV positive and the other HIV negative) in an era in which antiretroviral treatments for HIV have been shown to substantially mitigate the risk of sexual HIV transmission.
+It used phenomenologically informed thematic analysis of individual and couple interview data to investigate participants’ experiences of serodiscordancy through the lenses of relationship intimacy and biomedicalisation.

 Jade Levell email@example.com